Earnest-Blade/Emission-Engine/README.md

 Emission is custom game and rendering engine made in C# using OpenTk, a warper of OpenGL.
 Emission engine can run on Window/MacOS/Linux.
+I'm currently using this engine to create my own game, and it grows by technicals stuff that I need.

 ## Engine
 It's the main project use for rendering.
-Rendering take his foundations on OpenGL and GLFW.
-It also uses ImageSharp from Six Labors to load images but a custom image loader is intended.
+Rendering take his foundations on Modern OpenGL and GLFW.
+It uses faces arrays to render differents kinds of meshes.
+It also use pre-compiled statics meshes and debug rendering.
+Emission cannot render bones animations but im working on this features.

-## Model Loader
+## I/O
-Emission Engine come with his own model loader.
+Emission Engine come with his own io system.
-Currently, it can open :
+Emission I/O tools can use:

- - OBJ Files from Wavefront
+- Images Files (Png, Jpg, Bmp...)
+- Fonts
+- 3D Objects (Obj)

+## Build System
+Currently in development, Emission come with his own build system and compression system in order to build games.

 ## License